AMReX-Codes/amrex-tutorials/Docs/source/AMR_Advection.rst

    |What time-stepping do I use?|Understand the difference between subcycling and not|It's a choice|
    |How do I visualize AMR results?|Use Visit and Paraview for AMReX vis|Visualization tools exist for AMR data.|

+   New Ideas: Introduction to two types of AMR -- AmrCore, dt held constant and AmrLevel, where dx/dt is held constant

 .. _tutorial_advection:

 Tutorial: Multi-Level Scalar Advection